-Acute urticaria is a rash that lasts for any period up to 6 weeks.
+Acute urticariais a rash that lasts for any period up to six weeks.
 It may be due to an allergy.
 Viral infections are another common cause.

-Acute intermittent urticaria is the name used to describe a rash that lasts for more than 6 weeks and just occurs now and again.
+Acute intermittent urticariais the name used to describe a rash that lasts for more than six weeks but just occurs now and again.

-The cause of chronic urticaria is not fully understood but it is known not to be an allergy.
-Some children can have chronic urticaria due cold, heat, sunlight, exercise, scratching, rubbing (see photo of dermographism) and even stress.
+Chronic urticaria is not an allergy.
+Some children can have urticaria triggered by cold, heat, sunlight, exercise, scratching, rubbing (see photo of dermographism) and even stress.
 Often no cause can be found, in which case it is called idiopathic urticaria.

-Dermographism is when your skin is very sensitive and will show a red raised rash on mere rubbing.
+Dermographism is when your skin is very sensitive and will show a red raised rash by rubbing.

 The diagnosis is made on the history and pattern of the rash.
 Usually no tests are needed.

-In a minority where individual spots last more than 24 hours or there is associated bruising your doctor may consider other medical causes, for example hereditary angioedema when there may also be a family history.
+In a small minority where individual spots last more than 24 hours or there is associated bruising your doctor may consider other medical causes.
 In this case special tests are required.

 When the rash is made worse by specific triggers, these should be avoided.
-If hot showers bring out the rash, the water temperature should be reduced a little.
+If hot showers bring out the rash, more tepid water should be used for washing.

-A regular dose of a non-drowsy antihistamine is the treatment of choice.
+A regular dose of a non-drowsy antihistamine (for example cetirizine, loratadine) is the treatment of choice.
 The medicine may need to be taken for many months or even years.

 If this does not work then your doctor may increase the dose or add other medicines.
 Use of steroids for more than a few days is not recommended because of side effects.

-The problem may settle after a number of months, but in 3 of 4 children the rash may go on for 3 years or more.
+The problem may settle after a number of months, but in 3 in 4 children the rash may go on for three years or more.